axibase/atsd/administration/migration/README.md

 2. Configure HBase.

-Update `JAVA_HOME` variable in the `/opt/atsd/hbase/conf/hbase-env.sh` file so it points to Java 8.
+Update the `JAVA_HOME` variable in the `/opt/atsd/hbase/conf/hbase-env.sh` file so it points to Java 8.

 ```sh
 # Set valid path to java 8 home